Krishsuperyo/Astra/README.md

 </details>

 <b>Warning ⚠️:</b>
-I will not be responsible for anything that happens with your account, channels, groups, friends, etc, if you get banned or limited it will be your fault, most of time nothing happens.
+We won't be responsible for anything that happens with your account, channels, groups, friends, etc, if you get banned or limited it will be your fault, most of time nothing happens.

 <br />

-<b>• MADE WITH 🎉 BY</b> [࿇•ẞᗴᗩSԵ•࿇](https://t.me/beastzx)
+<b>• MADE WITH ❤️ BY</b> [࿇•𒆜Ꭺʏᴜꜱʜ𒆜•࿇](https://t.me/Mr_Ayush_XD)